Neutral Grip Pull Ups – Everything You Need to Know

 Which variation of pull ups works best?

-Is it the wide grip pull up?
+Is it the good ol’ Australian pull-up?
+The wide grip pull up?
 Is it the overhand pull up or the pronated grip or maybe even the upside down pull up?
 Is it the underhand one or the supinated grip, also called the chin up?

 Wait, isn’t the chin up predominantly for the biceps?
 What about neutral grip pull ups then?